Skip to main content

 Can non-residents hunt elk?

 Yes, most western elk states allow non-resident hunting, though Michigan, Minnesota, Wisconsin, and Arkansas are resident-only for elk.
-Non-resident tags are significantly more expensive ($527–$1,250) and may have limited availability in draw states.
+Non-resident tags are significantly more expensive ($527–$1,965) and may have limited availability in draw states.
 Most states cap non-resident elk permits at 10–25% of total allocations.
+Colorado is transitioning to a standardized 25% non-resident allocation across all limited hunt codes starting in 2028.

 When is elk hunting season?